Delayed Rib Pain After Car Accident

 Another symptom of a rib injury is abdominal pain.
 The pain you’re experiencing may be a sign of other injuries, such as internal organ damage.
 You’ll want to see a doctor as soon as possible if the pain persists for more than two days.

-A car accident can cause severe injuries to the lungs.
+A smart car accident, or any type of vehicle accident can cause severe injuries to the lungs.
 A ruptured lung can lead to pneumothorax.
 This is a life-threatening condition characterized by shortness of breath, chest pain, and low oxygenation.
 Pneumothorax is difficult to diagnose because it may not show up on X-rays or CT scans.
 While the symptoms of this condition usually go away within a week, immediate death can occur if the condition goes untreated.